rphii/c-vector/README.md

 - `A##_iter_end` return end of iterator

 ### Additional Settings
-There are various settings one can adjust to fit the vector to his needs.
+There are various settings one can adjust to fit the vector to their needs.
 To use those, I strongly recommend the following:
 - In header files (using the `INCLUDE` macro) -> `#define` the respective settings before including `vec.h`.
 Before the end of your header `#undef` them, so that other possible vectors that may create a vector of such a "modified" vector with custom settings reverts back to the defaults
-- In source files (using the `IMPLEMENT` macro) -> `#define` the respective settings after you included your custom vector header and have them be equal.
+- In source files (using the `IMPLEMENT` macro) -> `#define` the respective settings after you included your custom vector header and have them be equally set.

 #### Settings list
 - `VEC_SETTINGS_KEEP_ZERO_END` number; specify how much zero memory should be kept at the end when